harborluo/digit-game/README.md

 ##Rules defined as follow:

-Rule name           |  Priority             | Apply notes
+Rule name           |  Priority             |  Next rule
 -------------------|-----------------|----------------
-BuzzGameRule       | digit is dividable by 5, transfer to 'Buzz' | 1
+FizzGameRule       | digit is dividable by 3, transfer to 'Fizz'           | BuzzGameRule
-FizzGameRule       | digit is dividable by 3, transfer to 'Fizz'           | 0
+BuzzGameRule       | digit is dividable by 5, transfer to 'Buzz' | DefaultGameRule
-DefaultGameRule    | transfer integer to string in case that no other rules applied           | -1
+DefaultGameRule    | transfer integer to string in case that no other rules applied           | NONE

 ##Note: